Azure/dedicated-hosts-manager/README.md

 The Dedicated Hosts Manager library abstracts Host Management logic from users, and makes it easy for users to use DH.
 Users only need to specify the number and SKU of VMs that need to be allocated, and this library takes care of the rest.
 This library is packaged as an Azure Function that can be deployed in your subscription, and is easy to integrate with .
 The library is extensible and allows for customizing Host selection logic.

 # Usage
+1. Create a Resource Group using the Azure portal/CLI.
+2. Deploy an Azure Function to your resource group.
+3. Create a storage account in your resource group.
+4. Create an Azure Redis cache in your resource group.
-1. Deploy the Dedicated Hosts Manager function in your subscription and setup the below config.
+5. Deploy the Dedicated Hosts Manager function in your resource group, and setup the below config.
     _Application settings:_
     ```json
     {